 Maximize Your Time, Improve Efficiency with the Kanban System

-Looking for ways to improve the efficiency of your team can sometimes seem … inefficient.
-When it comes to identifying opportunities, your busy team members are among the people who would provide the most insight.
-However; pulling these people off task and getting their input may not be possible.
-After all, who will get the work done while the team is brainstorming?
+When it comes to identifying opportunities for improvement, your busy team members are among the people who would provide the most insight.
+However, pulling these people off task and getting their input may not seem possible.
+After all, who will get the work done while the team is brainstorming and implementing improvements?

 To overcome the challenges of having too much work and not enough time to take a step back, many teams have found Kanban to be a good starting point.
 Kanban offers a systematic approach to identifying opportunities for improving efficiency.
 Plus, Kanban is a practice, so teams can leverage its principles in their everyday work instead of having to stop what they are doing to focus on a new improvement initiative.
 When a team practices Kanban to identify opportunities, they can use its proven methods to invent and implement their own unique solutions.

-Kanban originated in Lean manufacturing and quickly grew in popularity as knowledge workers embraced the technique to reduce costs and keep up with the ever-increasing demands of their customers.
-There are now thousands of companies in all types of industries using the Kanban method of continuous improvement.
+Kanban, or the Kanban ordering system, originated in Lean manufacturing and quickly grew in popularity as knowledge workers embraced the technique to reduce costs and keep up with the ever-increasing demands of their customers.
+There are now thousands of companies in all types of industries using the Kanban method of continuous improvement, inspired by Toyota's innovative use of the Kanban ordering system.

 Kanban for Software Development